naokikob/neugus/README.md

 dune build learnMp.exe
 ```
 You need to install ocaml-torch (by running 'opam install torch') in advance.
+Add the directory of learnMp.sh to the PATH environment variable.

 # How to run the formula synthesizer
 run